 EXTENDED DEADLINE: TUESDAY, FEBRUARY 7, 2018.
 To apply during the extended deadline, please send an email to email@example.com.
 You will then be given application instructions.

 ** ENVIRONMENTAL STUDIES AND SUSTAINABILITY IN JAPAN **

-Students from all academic disciplines are encouraged to apply.
+Students from all academic disciplines are encouraged to apply but priority is given in high demand years to students studying Japanese language or Environmental Studies.
 Pending approval by appropriate departments, this credit may be applied to interdisciplinary majors such as Asian Studies, Japanese Studies, Chinese Studies, International Studies, and Environmental Studies.
 History majors may also seek credit toward a major with an Asian concentration.
 There will be a language component to this summer course: Beginning level classes for students with no background in Japanese; and Intermediate level with vocabulary and exercises focusing on environmental and sustainability issues for students with some background.

-- Dates: May 25-June 15, 2015 (but subject to change).
+Tentatively May 17-June 8, 2018 (but subject to change until finalized).
 Students will need to travel on specific dates but will be given instructions after acceptance.

-- Costs: Still being determined for 2015 but tentatively set at $1,900 (a grant from the Luce Foundation covers about half of the costs for this program bringing the program cost down from $3,800).
-The program cost includes WU tuition, lodging, some meals, local transportation, travel insurance, museum fees and field trips.
-Program cost DOES NOT include passport costs or transportation to and from Japan (est. $1,700).
+Tentatively $2,180 based on 12 students (a generous grant from the Luce Foundation covers the majority of the costs for this program bringing the program cost down from $4,414).
+The program cost includes WU tuition, lodging, some meals, local transportation, study abroad health insurance, museum fees and field trips.

 To Apply: To apply during the extended deadline, please send an email to firstname.lastname@example.org.
 You will then be given application instructions.
 Use the Willamette study abroad application portal.

 Information Session: Please see the Upcoming Events page.